reahl/reahl/reahl-doc/doc/tutorial/bootstrap/differences.rst

 Basic Widgets
 -------------

-Widgets representing HTML or simple Inputs (but styled with Bootstrap) are located in :mod:`reahl.web.bootstrap.ui`\.
+The most basic Widgets are located in :mod:`reahl.web.bootstrap.ui`\.
+These include Widgets that represent HTML (but styled versions) and a very small number of equally simple basic Widgets.

 The following changes happened here: